Updated on 2026-05-08 GMT+08:00

 Cluster

 One cluster consists of at least three nodes.
-A cluster is easy to scale out to meet increasing data growth needs.
-A cluster is recommended when dealing with stringent availability demands, substantial data volumes, and the need for seamless scalability.
+A cluster can be easily scaled out to meet increasing data growth needs.
+It is recommended when high availability, large data volumes, and seamless scalability are required.

 AZ

-Availability zone where the instance is created.
 An AZ is a part of a region with its own independent power supplies and networks.
-AZs are physically isolated but can communicate with each other over a private network.
+AZs are physically isolated but can communicate through an internal network.

 Figure 3 Specifications and storage